 We are true believer’s in bio-individuality; what may be good for one person may not be good for another.
 For some coffee lovers, caffeine has little or no effect at all.
 My husband can have a cup of brew before bed and fall straight to sleep!
 While others, like me, have to restrict intake to the earlier part of the day otherwise i’ll find myself still counting sheep at midnight!

 Other common side effects of caffeine are heart palpitations, increased anxiety and altered hormonal balance.
 Coffee can also be taxing on the liver, making it hard for the body to eliminate toxins from the body.

 Tune in –

 Tune into your morning cup of coffee.
-Ask your self do I feel energized and alert or anxious and tired?
+Ask your self do I feel energised and alert, or anxious and tired?

 Does it help me concentrate?
 Or am I more scattered and less focused?

-Am I always tired but can’t get too sleep?
+Am I always tired but can’t get to sleep?